-This is the annual count of library materials, or copies of the materials, received by one autonomous library from another upon request.
+These are library materials, or copies of the materials, received by one autonomous library from another upon request.
 The libraries involved in interlibrary loans are not under the same library administration.
 See: Interlibrary Loan Items Loaned, Interlibrary Loan Items Borrowed per 1000 Circulation, Net Lending Rate